Elegua: Who is it? How to take care of it, history and more

 The Image of Elegua

-Attributes and tools
+Attributes and Tools

-Eleggua usually uses the following elements as optional tools:
+Elegua usually uses the following elements as optional tools:

 • A bottle of brandy.